SimenHolmestad/.emacs.d/readme.md

+Note: I have decided to try out [doom-emacs](https://github.com/hlissner/doom-emacs) for the time being and will probably not work on this config for a while.
+The new config can be found [here](https://github.com/SimenHolmestad/.doom.d).

 # .emacs.d
 My configuration file for the emacs text editor.
 It is written in an org-mode-file (.org) for easier organisation and a better editing experience in emacs.
 All the code blocks in the org-file are run with the `org-babel-load-file`-function in `init.el` when emacs starts.